top of page

 Revelation 22:2

-The darkness and evil of prejudice and racism is sadly still very much alive.
+The evil of prejudice and racism is sadly still very much alive.
 In 2016, our church hosted a book club on "The New Jim Crow" by Michelle Alexander.
 We followed up those discussions with a "Crucial Conversations" group that met regularly to share openly and vulnerably about our own personal journeys.
-While Spark celebrates and embraces our racial and ethnic diversity, we ultimately desire to see the goodness of the Gospel of Jesus breakthrough the darkness of racial injustice.
+While Spark celebrates and embraces our racial and ethnic diversity, we ultimately desire to see the goodness of the Gospel of Jesus breakthrough racial injustice.

 Discover and learn more below: